A Game of Pawns: Introduction

-{\bf Modelling crashes.} A {\em sabotage game}~\cite{Ben05} is a two-player game which is played on a graph. \PO (the Runner) moves a token throughout the graph with the goal of reaching a target set.
+We describe other examples that can be captured by a $k$-grabbing pawn game in which, as in the shield application, \PO models an ``authority'' that has the ``upper hand'', and aims to maximize freedom of action for \PT while using grabs to ensure safety.
+Consider a concurrent system in which \PT models a scheduler and \PO can force synchronization, e.g., by means of ``locks'' or ``fences'' in order to maintain correctness (see~\cite{CC+17}).
+Synchronization is minimized in order to maximize parallelism and speed.
+As another example, \PO might model an operating system that allows freedom to an application and blocks only unsafe actions.
+As a final example, in~\cite{AA+20}, synthesis for a safety specification was enriched with ``advice'' given by an external policy for optimizing a soft quantitative objective.
+Again, the challenge is how to maximize accepting advice while maintaining safety. {\bf Modelling crashes.} A {\em sabotage game}~\cite{Ben05} is a two-player game which is played on a graph. \PO (the Runner) moves a token throughout the graph with the goal of reaching a target set.
 In each round, \PT (the Saboteur) crashes an edge from the graph with the goal of preventing \PO from reaching his target.
 Crashes are a simple type of fault that restrict \PO's actions.
 A malicious fault (called {\em byzantine faults}~\cite{LSP82}) actively tries to harm the network, e.g., by moving away from the target.
 Pawn games can model sabotage games with byzantine faults: each vertex (router) is owned by a unique pawn, all pawns are initially owned by \PO, and a \PT grab corresponds to a byzantine fault.
 Several grabbing mechanisms are appealing in this context: $k$-grabbing restricts the number of faults and optional- and always-grabbing accommodate repairs of routers.

 \paragraph*{Our results} We distinguish between three types of ownership of vertices.
 Let $V = V_1 \cup \ldots \cup V_d$ be a set of vertices, where for $j \in \set{1,\ldots, d}$, Pawn~$j$ owns the vertices in $V_j$.
 In {\em one vertex per pawn} (OVPP) games, each pawn owns exactly one vertex, thus $V_j$ is a singleton, for all $j \in \set{1,\ldots, d}$.
 In {\em multiple vertices per pawn} (MVPP) games, $V_1,\ldots,V_d$ consists of a partition of $V$, where the sets might contain more than one vertex.
 In {\em overlapping multiple vertices per pawn} (OMVPP) games, the sets might overlap.
 For example, in the shield synthesis application above, the type of ownership translates to dependencies between interventions: OVPP models no dependencies, MVPP models cases in which interventions come in ``batches'', e.g., grabbing control in all states labeled by some predicate, and OMVPP models the case when the batches overlap.
 We define that \PO moves the token from a vertex $v$ iff he controls at least one of the pawns that owns $v$.
 Clearly, OMVPP generalizes MVPP, which in turn generalizes OVPP.